Code of Conduct

 Institute of Chartered Secretaries of Bangladesh (ICSB) is an independent professional and examining body to develop, promote and regulate the profession of the Chartered Secretary.
 It is dedicated to the promotion of the profession of the Chartered Secretary, including its members’ role in the formulation and effective implementation of good corporate governance policies in Bangladesh.

 The institute was established in 1997 under license from the Ministry of Commerce, Government of Bangladesh and constituted under the Companies Act 1994.
-It became a statuary body after the enactment of Chartered Secretaries Act 2010.
+It became a statutory body after the enactment of Chartered Secretaries Act 2010.

 Admission to membership of ICSB is conditional upon the approval of the Council of the Institute.
 Members undertake to be bound by the provisions of the Chartered Secretaries Act 2010.